We are here to help you

 – Backend Ratio = 37.5%

-In the second example, the back DTI ratio, which is the monthly mortgage payment combined with other recurring debts, equals $1,500/month.
-With $4,000 in income, $1,500 a month in debt payments would equal a 37.5% debt-to-income ratio.
-This ratio would qualify, as it is below the maximum 43% backend DTI ratio allowed.
+In this example, the back DTI ratio, i.e., the monthly mortgage payment in combination with the other recurring debts is $1,500/month.
+With $4,000 in income, $1,500 a month in debt payments, the withdrawn debt-to income ratio of 37.5% is attained.
+Being below the permitted maximum limit of 43%, this backend DTI ratio is eligible for FHA loans.

-Would you like to see if you qualify for an FHA loan?
-We can help match you with a mortgage lender that offers FHA loans in your location.
+Do you wish to check if you qualify for an FHA loan?
+We can help you validate and get in touch with the most suitable mortgage lender with amazing offers under the FHA loans in your location.

 Click here to get matched with an FHA lender